grafana/loki/docs/sources/send-data/otel/otel-collector-getting-started.md

 ### Open your code editor and locate the `otel-config.yaml` file

-The configuration file is written using yaml configuration syntax.To start, we will open the `otel-config.yaml` file in the code editor:
+The configuration file is written using **YAML** configuration syntax.
+To start, we will open the `otel-config.yaml` file in the code editor:

 {{< docs/ignore >}}
 **Note: Killercoda has an inbuilt Code editor which can be accessed via the `Editor` tab.**